Chapter 15: Animal Care and Use in University Research, Testing, and Education Programs

 Animal Resources and the IACUC

-Animal Resources is a service core with campus-wide animal welfare compliance authority which reports to the UNR Vice President for Research and Innovation and the Assistant Vice-President for Research Administration.
+Animal Resources is a service core with campus-wide animal welfare compliance authority which reports to the University Vice President for Research and Innovation and the Assistant Vice-President for Research Administration.
 For professional guidance on technical and species-appropriate methods for the care and use of vertebrate animals in teaching and research activities, please contact the Office of Animal Resources to facilitate project-specific planning for appropriate selection of housing equipment, space, and methodologies.

-The staff of Animal Resources provide animal husbandry, technical services, veterinary care, and welfare compliance oversight for all projects at University, and is overseen by Benjamin Weigler, DVM, MPH, Ph.D., DACLAM, DACVPM.
+The staff of Animal Resources provide animal husbandry, technical services, veterinary care, and welfare compliance oversight for all projects at the University, and is overseen by Benjamin Weigler, DVM, MPH, Ph.D., DACLAM, DACVPM.
 Dr. Weigler is the campus Attending Veterinarian and also serves on the IBC to help the BSO foster communication and coordination between the work of the IACUC and the IBC.

-Details regarding the expectations and services of Animal Resources can be found on their pages of the UNR website (unr.edu/animal-resources).
+Details regarding the expectations and services of Animal Resources can be found on their pages of the University website (unr.edu/animal-resources).
 IACUC-related topics, including the campus-wide training requirements for animal users, are overviewed on their own website pages (unr.edu/iacuc).
 Requests to the IACUC and the IBC for the use of hazardous agents in animal studies must detail the specific methods to be used for housing and caring for animals exposed experimentally, with emphasis on the management and safety practices for containment of each class of agent as well as the protection of personnel.
 The guiding documents for development of experimental plans are this biosafety manual, Animal Resources policies and procedures, and applicable sections of the BMBL and NIH Guidelines.
-In serious cases of non-compliance, progressive discipline according to University personnel policies will result, including the potential loss of privileges for the use of research and teaching animals and access to the UNR campus animal facilities.
+In serious cases of non-compliance, progressive discipline according to University personnel policies will result, including the potential loss of privileges for the use of research and teaching animals and access to the University campus animal facilities.